What happens when you stop taking Ozempic?

 Key takeaways

-• It takes about 5 weeks after your last dose for Ozempic to completely leave your system.
+• It takes at least five weeks after your last dose for Ozempic to completely leave your system.

 • If you take Ozempic for type 2 diabetes, your body may have a tougher time managing your blood sugar levels upon stopping the injections.